torbsd/torbsd.github.io/faq.md

 mechanism that (nearly) any user can use to produce a native port of a piece of open-source software.

-## "Will the Tor Browser be in the OpenBSD ports tree and available as a package?" ##
+## "Will the Tor Browser Bundle be in the OpenBSD ports tree and available as a package?" ##

 Yes.
 Definitely.
+This is the end-goal of the TBB work.

-## "Beyond porting Tor Browser to OpenBSD and the relay guides, what other activities does __TDP__ look to conduct?" ##
+## "Beyond porting the Tor Browser Bundle to OpenBSD and the relay guides, what other activities does __TDP__ look to conduct?" ##

 We have a long list of potential projects, some of which commenced years ago.
 This is a list in flux, and we only consider it a loose guide.